katjagonzales/Instacart-Python/README.md

 **02 Scripts**: contains all Jupyter Notebook scripts

-**03 Visualizations**: contains all visualizations for this project
+**03 Visualizations**: contains all visualizations for this project generated in Python

 **04 Sent to client**: contains an Excel report that summarizes the population flow, consistency checks, wrangling steps, column derivations,
                         visualizations and recommendations based on the answers to the key questions